-But that doesn't mean we know every feature along the way well in advance and can schedule them, or even guarantee their development.
-We continuously collect feedback, wishes and ideas from our users, conduct interviews, create concepts (and discard them again) and react to developments in technology and the working world.
+But that doesn't mean we know every feature along the way well in advance and can schedule them or even guarantee their development.
+We continuously collect feedback, wishes, and ideas from our users.
+We conduct interviews, then create concepts (and discard them again), all while reacting to developments in technology and the working world.

 From all these sources, individual ideas (thousands) emerge, which our product team filters, catalogs, and incorporates into our broader concepts.